tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ### Managing "edit-mode" state

 Next, we'll add the root `TinacmsGithubProvider` component to our main layout.
-This is responible for making validating that the user has access to the repository, and manages entering/exiting edit-mode.
+This is responible for validating that the user has access to the repository, and managing entering/exiting edit-mode.
-When we enter/exit edit-mode, we will hit our `/api` server functions that we created above.
+When we enter/exit edit-mode, we will hit our `/api` server functions that we created in the previous step.

 ```tsx
 // YourLayout.ts